grafana/metrictank/README.md

 ## status

-While [raintank](raintank.io) has been running it in production since december 2015, there are still plenty of kinks to work out and bugs to fix.
+While [raintank](raintank.io) has been running metrictank in production since december 2015, there are still plenty of kinks to work out and bugs to fix.
 It should be considered an *alpha* project.

 ## limitations